NickZehnle/Programming-Experience/stockscraper.md

     df = pd.DataFrame([(S, K, dte, C, rf, iv, veg, volg, ult)], columns=[stock, 'Strike', 'DTE', 'Call Price', 'Riskfree Rate', 'Implied Vol', 'Vega', 'Volga', 'Ultima']) print(df)
 ~~~
 The calculations are performed and then stored into a dataframe which is printed to the terminal.
 This is the initial dataframe and does not transfer to an Excel file.
-I made the judgement that it is not necessary to create an Excel file containing one row of data in the case that the program is run after market close.
+I made the judgement that it is not necessary to create an Excel file containing one row of data in the case that the program is ran after market close.

 ~~~python
     try: